Solaris

 The special effects in Solaris are subtle.
 The only big effect is the planet of Solaris itself, a gleaming ball of red and blue gasses.
 The society is understated.
 Two agents of an unknown corporation visit our hero, their faces never in focus.
 The smaller of the two wears a derby.
 There are no big shots of flying space cars.
 There is little time spent on his travel from Earth to Solaris.
 None of that is important.
 The movie removes entire pieces of the story that are simply not necessary.
 We find our minds trying to fill in some of the gaps, and the movie is more effective because of it.

-Soderbergh's The Limey, Traffic, and Out of Sight were all simple movies that didn't try to grow outside of their expectations.
+Soderbergh's Out of Sight were all simple movies that didn't try to grow outside of their expectations.
 None of them did very well, but a lot of folks know who he is and what he has done.
 Solaris is one of the best science fiction movies in the last five years.
 It does so by cutting out any gratuitous effects or sub-plots.
 It does so with clear deliberate dialog and excellent acting.
 It is a movie I'll be talking about for a long time.